Destinations, Missouri, Travel, USA

 Michael and I were searching for hotels for a Labor Day weekend trip, which we’d booked only three weeks before the flight.
 Having just returned from Nashville, we were debating whether or not we should even take a trip over the three-day weekend.

-But the allure of travel won out, as it usually does.
-As prices rose for our other potential destinations, Houston and Cincinnati, our plans to visit Kansas City became solidified.
 I’d visited Kansas City once before with family, but I don’t have any strong memories of our visit, and planning this trip felt much like planning a first-ever visit.
-As you can probably tell from the ensuing conversation, we didn’t know very much about the city ahead of time.
-With little time for research and planning before going, our Kansas City visit turned into a full-on learning experience:
+As you can probably tell from the ensuing conversation, one of us didn’t know very much about the city ahead of time.
+With little time for research and planning before going, Michael’s first Kansas City visit turned into a full-on learning experience.

 MORNING IN KANSAS CITY

-We landed at MCI around 9:30 a.m. and immediately exited the small terminal.
-I was pleasantly surprised to find myself standing outside on the curb within two minutes of landing; many of the airports we visit include a long walk/shuttle/tram to get to ground transportation.
-Our Lyft driver arrived within mere minutes, and we were on our way to downtown.
-It’s worth noting that the airport is around twenty miles northwest of downtown.
+Our Lyft driver arrived within mere minutes, and we were on our way to downtown, about twenty miles away.
 Uber and Lyft estimated prices within the $27-35 range, which felt a little on the pricey side, but far worth it considering the other option is public transit, which only runs once an hour and the journey takes another hour.
 Time versus money is always a consideration when traveling and saving time was the clear winner here.

 We dropped our bags off at our hotel and immediately headed for brunch at Gram and Dun, located in Country Club Plaza (or simply, “The Plaza”).
 Brunch was fantastic; we started with a cinnamon roll and honestly could have ended the meal there.
 I ordered two of their “planks,” which are open-faced toasts, and Michael ordered the smoked ham sandwich.
 It was still nice enough to sit outside, and the place was beginning to fill in.
 I would have liked to stay and enjoy the atmosphere more, but we had to continue our day.